 Of particular note, 4.1% of the people in the Memphis Junction neighborhood currently reside in a correction facility, held due to punishment for a crime.

-In addition, the Memphis Junction neighborhood stands out for having an average per capita income lower than 97.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Memphis Junction neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.

 Also, an extraordinary 14.1% of the residents of the Memphis Junction neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.